Projects

 • Beat.itude packaging unfolds - 2004

-The packaging for the 1995 Beat.itude CD was developed & created by Don Hollis & his staff @ Hollis Design – an all paper cover made from recycled French durotone 145# packing carton, featuring liner notes & lyrics printed on a fold out poster – as well as a prototype CD made to look like… [ read more ]
+The packaging for the 1995 Beat.itude CD was developed & created by Don Hollis & his staff @ Hollis Brand Culture – an all paper cover made from recycled French durotone 145# packing carton, featuring liner notes & lyrics printed on a fold out poster – as well as a prototype CD made to look… [ read more ]

 • The Mahatma/Venice project - 2001